mozilla/data-docs/datasets/other/socorro_crash/reference.md

 ### Example

 The dataset can be queried using SQL.
-The following example will aggregate counts and uptime broken down by date and reason.
+For example, we can aggregate the number of crashes and total up-time by date and reason.

 ```sql
 SELECT crash_date,